 2. Research for Credit

 One important thing to keep in mind is that students can conduct research for chemistry credit in any department with any faculty member as long as it is a scientific research experience.
 For example, you can register for CHEM 3951 but your research can be done in the Department of Pharmacology.
 Successful completion of two semesters (6 credits) of undergraduate research would also satisfy the research requirement needed for ACS Certification.
 Students may do research over multiple semesters.
 Students just getting starting should sign up for 3951 for their first semester.
 Register for CHEM 3961 for the second semester; CHEM 4951 for the third semester; CHEM 4961 for the fourth and additional semesters.
 These courses can be repeated if you have more than 4 semesters of research.
 The professor for the course is Linda Columbus, not your faculty mentor.
-The number of hours required should be discussed with your mentor; however, typically research for credit is at least a 10 hour a week commitment.

 3. Summer Research